Engine:

 func azure functionapp publish <YOUR_APP_NAME>

-Linux plan — custom container (required)
+Linux — custom container (optional)

+Not required on v1.6.2+ — the code deploy above works on a stock Linux plan.
+Use a container only if you prefer to bake everything into one image, or on versions before 1.6.2.
 Build an image on the Functions base with Chromium's system libraries, push it to a registry, and create the function app from the image:

 Dockerfile